90shree/desktop-pet-kirby/README.md

 # How to run
 Simply extract the 'Kirby.zip' file and run the python executable :)

-***Right click the bunny and select "Close Kirby" to close the program!*
+***Right click Kirby and select "Close Kirby" to close the program!*

 # If, for any reason, this is not possible: